graphprotocol/graph-node/docs/getting-started.md

   store.set('Token', tokenId, token)
 ```

 The eventHandlers functions return `void`.
-The only way that entities may be added to the The Graph is by calling `store.set()`. `store.set()` may be called multiple times in an event handler.
+The only way that entities may be added to the Graph is by calling `store.set()`. `store.set()` may be called multiple times in an event handler.

 **Note** `store.set()` will only set the entity attributes that have explicitly been set on the `Entity`.
 Attributes which are not explicitly set, or unset by calling `Entity.unset(<attribute>)`, will not be overwritten.

 #### `store.get(entity: string, id: string)`

 You can use `store.get` to retreive information previously added with `store.set`.
-`store.get` expects entity type and the id of the entity.
+`store.get` expects the entity type and ID of the entity.

 ##### Example